 Note that this matrix inequality is equal to \eqref{eq:3:9} if we exclude block matrices from second row and column, with $\tilde{Q}=-I$.
 Thus, we can follow same the same argumentation as in the proof of Theorem~\ref{Theorem2} and excluding: matrix $I_{p_z}$ from definition of $S_1$; block matrices from second column of $\tilde{\Gamma}_1$.
 By following this procedure we obtain matrix inequality \eqref{LMI_Theorem3a}.
 Finally, the second inequality in \eqref{H2LMIsynth} is equivalent to \eqref{LMI_Theorem3b}, this finishes the proof.~$ {\blacksquare}$

 \begin{remark} After solving synthesis LMIs numerically, the controller $K$ that solves Problem~\ref{Problem1} can be determined via matrix linear equation $K X_s=\tilde{K}\tilde{P}^{-1}$.
-Note that we used persistency of excitation and controllability to satisfy assumptions regarding recorded data, and this seems to be consistent with the assumptions used in \cite{c1} and \cite{c6651} to capture system behavior.
-Furthermore, in \eqref{ARM} we can also use $l$ which is larger than the real system lag, i.e. we only need a upper bound of the lag, but this might introduce conservatism due to inclusion of unnecessary model parameters. \end{remark}
+Note that in \eqref{ARM} we can also use $l$ which is larger than the real system lag, i.e. we only need a upper bound of the lag, but this might introduce conservatism due to inclusion of unnecessary model parameters. \end{remark}